7 Common Air Conditioning Problems

 Low Refrigerant

-Though obviously each part of your air conditioning system is essential, when you are low on refrigerant, your unit will simply not work.
+When you are low on refrigerant, your unit will simply not work.
 Refrigerant is the chemical that cools the air.
 If your home is not cooling due to a problem with the refrigerant, there may be a leak and you will likely need to get the refrigerant system replaced.

 Problems with Outside Fan